 As a tribute to Cary George, the Garden's fourth Gardener, the Friends of the Wild Flower Garden raised funds to restore those critical footpath structures in the Garden’s wetland habitat.
 This included the wooden 1990 bridge next to the current "Mallard Pool" and the three wooden walkways south on Lady’s Slipper Lane.
 The main bridge section was selected as a fitting honor for him as it was true for Cary, as it was for Eloise Butler, that the wetland is the heart of the Garden.
 The project in honor of the fourth Gardener was to be a testimonial to his service as well as to the Founder and her vision.

-Fundrasing started in 2011, the trail segments in the wetland were slightly redesigned to follow a more curving path and the boardwalk was installed in July 2015.
+Fund raising started in 2011, the trail segments in the wetland were slightly redesigned to follow a more curving path and the boardwalk was installed in July 2015.
 The supports were aluminum and the treads were made of heat-treated ash wood that came from trees removed from Minneapolis Parks.
-The Friends funded half of the cost and the Park Board the other half.
+The Friends funded half of the cost and the Minneapolis Park & Recreation Board (MPRB) the other half.
 The 2015 installation covered the area of the old cedar bridge and part of the central path in the wetland - as far south as the Showy Lady-slippers.

 Fundraising for the second phase of the boardwalk began in 2016.
 This would extend the boardwalk through the remaining moist sections of the wetland path.
 Several new design features were included, including a 3rd support rail for the treads and a large gathering area in the central part of the wetland.
 Fabrication of the heat treated ash wood took place in the Summer of 2018 and fabrication of the metal parts and assembly was completed by the end of November.
 During the Winter of 2018/2019 installation began.
 The photos below show workers from Trail Source, the installation contractor, putting some sections into place.
-Once again the funding was a joint effort of the Park Board and the Friends.
-Photos Minneapolis Park and Recreation Board.
-We now await the Spring of 2019 for photos of the completed boardwalk.
+Once again the funding was a joint effort of the MPRB and the Friends.